quay/clair/Documentation/api_v1.md

 #### Description

 Every route can optionally provide an `Error` property on the response object.
-The HTTP status code of the response should indicate what type of failure occurred and how the client should reaction.
+The HTTP status code of the response should indicate what type of failure occurred and how the client should react.

 #### Client Retry Behavior